ephread/Instructions/README.md

 - `overlay.color`

 You can also make the overlay blur the content sitting behind it.
-Setting this property to anything else than `nil` will disable the `overlay.color` (⚠️ currently broken on iOS 10):
+Setting this property to anything else than `nil` will disable the `overlay.color`:

 - `overlay.blurEffectStyle: UIBlurEffectStyle?`